TheBigTaco/SpaceShooter/README.md

 ![photo](/SpaceShooter/wwwroot/img/shot8.png)

 ## Description
-A game built with Canvas element and javascript.
+A game built using the Canvas element and Javascript.
 There are login credentials and account creation built from scratch (Meant for educational purposes only, please do not enter any sensitive information).
 Social Networking including following other players, and a leaderboard.

 ## Game Assets

 https://opengameart.org/content/space-shooter-redux

 ## Installation Instructions
-* Clone this repository from github to your desktop
+* Clone this repository from Github to your desktop
 * Download MAMP
 * Run MAMP
 * Open preferences and make sure ports are 8889 and 8888